dannydjg16/MuseumApp/README.md

 - ASP.NET Web API
 - SQL Server

-See Pictures of the application in the Screenshots folder at the root level.
+See pictures of some of the application's functionality in the "Screenshots" folder at the root level!

 Please find the corresponding Angular Front End for this application below:
 [Angular Application](https://github.com/dannydjg16/ArtApplication)